haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/create_test/create_new_test.md

 github_link: mtf/create_test/create_new_test.md
 ---

-To demonstrate the usage of test components from previous sections in the test creation process, we will create a new functional [injectable test][] step-by-step.
+To demonstrate the usage of test 组件 from previous sections in the test creation process, we will create a new functional [injectable test][] step-by-step.
 Before creating automated test, try to pass it manually.

 To make the documentation more consistent, we created a completely new test specially for this tutorial.
 We used the [concrete Magento commit][] functionality for this test.
 You can [install one][] and try to follow this guide.